Youssef-Ali-Saber/Ecommerce.WebApi/README.md

 1. **POST /api/shipments:** Create a new shipment (requires admin access).
 2. **GET /api/shipments/{shipmentId}:** Get details of a specific shipment (requires admin access).

-## Authentication with JWT and Refresh Token
+## Authentication with JWT , Refresh Token and Identity

 This project uses JWT (JSON Web Tokens) for authentication.
 When logging in, users receive an access token and a refresh token.
 Access tokens expire after a certain time, and the refresh token can be used to obtain a new access token without re-entering credentials.